<- Madeen Blog

 When is WalletFlo the best alternative?

-WalletFlo targets premium-card collectors tracking sign-up bonus spend, perks, and Chase 5/24-style eligibility.
+WalletFlo targets premium-card collectors tracking sign-up Bonus spend, perks, and Chase 5/24-style eligibility.
 It is not a general category picker for everyday groceries or Gas.

 Which MaxRewards alternative should you try first?